 Here lived the reformers of the Anti-Saloon League of America who led the movement that turned the United States "dry" in 1920 with the 18th Amendment prohibiting the manufacture, sale or transportation of intoxicating liquor.
 Moving its headquarters to Westerville in 1909, the League built a publishing house that buried the liquor industry in a 10-year avalanche of books, pamphlets and periodicals that helped win Prohibition and made Westerville the "Dry Capital of the World."
 Rev. Purley A. Baker (1858-1924), the League's general superintendent, bought 11 acres and erected his rustic home at Park and Grove streets in 1910

 Location.
 40° 7.454′ N, 82° 56.131′ W. Marker is in Westerville, Ohio, in Franklin County.
-Marker is on South Grove near West Park Street, on the right when traveling south.
-Touch for map. marker is on the front lawn of the Howard House, on the campus of Otterbein College.
+Marker is on South Grove near West Park Street, on the right when traveling south. marker is on the front lawn of the Howard House, on the campus of Otterbein College.
+Touch for map.
 Marker is at or near this postal address: 131 W Park St, Westerville OH 43081, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 In Memory of Benjamin R. Hanby (about 300 feet away, measured in a direct line); Otterbein College (about 700 feet away); The Home of Benjamin R. Hanby (approx. 0.2 miles away); William Hanby, Freedom Crusader (approx. 0.2 miles away); Hanby House (approx. 0.2 miles away); Darling Nelly Gray (approx. 0.2 miles away); Heritage Green Park (approx. ¼ mile away); Benjamin Russell Hanby (approx. ¼ mile away).
 Touch for a list and map of all markers in Westerville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 23, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 158 times since then and 21 times this year.
+It was originally submitted on April 23, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 226 times since then and 13 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 23, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.